(Silence. Crickets chirping.)

 Next month, can you boost that by an extra $50?
 And the following month, $50 more?
 You’ve just boosted your savings by an extra three percent (compared to your current pay), without making any cuts to your lifestyle.

 Q: What should I do with these savings?

 - Get your 401k employer match (if applicable).

 - Save a small emergency fund (roughly $500).

 - Wipe out any debt with an interest rate greater than 8 percent.

 - Boost your emergency fund to represent 3-6 months of expenses.

 Split the rest of your savings between retirement, other investments (like rental properties), and awesome long-term life goals (like traveling through South America for six months.)

 The Facebook Group is an incredible resource, filled with smart, interesting people brimming with ideas on how to cut costs, earn more and invest like a badass.
 Check it out.

+Want to go the manual savings route?
 The Anti-Budget philosophy requires “pulling your savings off the top,” so I’d recommend auto-transferring part of your paycheck into a savings account or a different bank account every payday.